DhirajB7/DetailedHelloWorldFlutter/README.md

 # hello_world
 ## Instruction

+- enter command "flutter create hello_world"
+- replace auto generated lib with this lib
-In main.dart, values in messageArray [messages ] & colorArray[ background ] will be shown in UI.
+- In main.dart, values in messageArray [messages ] & colorArray[ background ] will be shown in UI.

 ## EXAMPLE